 We fished this area over the next couple of years, and caught many trout.
 Then one day my friend and I were again fishing there, when we had an experience, that to this day, I have no explanation for………..

-At that time, the entrance was at the front of the castle, opposite castle green, so it was generally quiet around this area of the castle, with mostly people hiking around the fields.
+At that time, the entrance was at the front of the castle, opposite castle green, so it was generally quiet at the back of the castle, with mostly people hiking around the fields.
 Access to the tiltyard back then wasn’t as easy as it is today.
 On the ford side of the tiltyard, the embankment slopes steeply down to the brook.
 On the other side, steps lead down to the bridge, that spans the brook.
 I’m not sure if back in the 1960s, the steps even existed.

 Far side of tiltyard down to the bridgeEcho Meadows viewed from the tilyardView of tiltyard from the present day visitor’s centreSteep slope on front of tiltyardThe approximate position of the ‘sighting‘Trees on the far side of tiltyard